The

 the organization founded by Harbhajan

-Singh Yogi) - under its company, Kriya Systems - in
+Singh Yogi) -- under its company, Kriya Systems -- in 1980 had

-which went on to become one of the highest-selling software
+on to become one of the highest-selling software in the world (1983-1991),

-in the world (1983-1991), with over twenty million users.
-In
+with over twenty million users.
+In 1990, Kriya Systems, using the

-1990, Kriya Systems, using the Typing Tutor, trained young English-speaking,
+Typing Tutor, trained young English-speaking, semi-literate Indians

-semi-literate Indians in typing and then shipped off-shored
+in typing and then shipped off-shored data entry work to them from

 In publishing, three persons would work on one book and separate

-software would detect an error if one of the typists keyed in
+software would detect an error if one of the typists keyed in a

-"legacy inventory" was converted into digital files
+inventory" was converted into digital files with the help of

-with the help of a character recognition process called Optical
+a character recognition process called Optical Character Recognition

-Character Recognition (OCR), which was only eighty percent accurate.
+(OCR), which was only eighty percent accurate.

-OCR included feeding paper to the scanner that, in turn, tried
+OCR included feeding paper to the scanner that, in turn, tried to

-it and correct it by reading each and every word.
+and correct it by reading each and every word.

-With the new method, the software would indicate any mistake,
+With the new method, the software would indicate any mistake, and

-was achieved and all at a cost of $100 per person per month
+all at a cost of $100 per person per month - a good wage for a simple

-- a good wage for a simple graduate in 1990 India!
+graduate in 1990 India!

 "Off-shoring was the cheapest way to digitalize books,"